WalterMaroney/Cosmos.Cms/Documentation/Installation/Index.md

 A [SendGrid account](https://docs.sendgrid.com/for-developers/partners/microsoft-azure-2021#create-a-twilio-sendgrid-account) is needed by the Cosmos Editor for sending Emails related to user account management services.

-### Web Applications
+### Cosmos Editor Installation - Azure

-The following describes how to setup the editor and publisher web applications.
+The following describes how to setup the editor and publisher web applications in Azure.

-_Cosmos Editor Installation - Azure_

 Step 1: Use the "Create a resource" to create a new Web App the dialog is shown below.